x3art/unilog/README.txt

    logi dock.
 We won't actually run and buy those wares unless someone actually needs them.

-TODO:
+ - Critical.
+Sometimes things get confused and we keep sending a truck from the logi dock to the logi dock.
+It picks up everything, then a few seconds later it drops everything.
+This would be hilarious except it spams the log and we often end up removing the wares the logi dock needs at that time.

+## TODO ##

+This is a list of things that need to be fixed before this is releasable.

- - factory death (not yet implemented and will make the script on the logistics dock die).
+ - factory death (not yet implemented and will make the script die).

  - mining carrier clients (add mining carrier as client, the rest is automatic)